MichaelCurrin/auto-commit-msg/docs/other/credit.md

 ## Hello World sample

 - Source: [Hello World test sample](https://github.com/microsoft/vscode-extension-samples/tree/master/helloworld-test-sample) project
-- This project started off as an extension based on the VS Code test sample.
+- My project started off as an extension based on this VS Code test sample.
 It was just hello world and didn't help with my flow, so I got rid of the code in later tags.

 ## Git Semantic Commit